Theruid/Theruid/README.md

 # 👋 Hi there, I'm Masoud Hosseini

 🎉 Welcome to my GitHub!
-I'm an **AI Developer & Full-Stack Engineer** passionate about using artificial intelligence to create scalable, meaningful, and automated software solutions.
+I'm an **Full-Stack Engineer** passionate about using artificial intelligence to create scalable, meaningful, and automated software solutions.

 ---